Fluxes as sustainable concentrates for electronics manufacturing

 What are flux concentrates?

-Flux concentrates from Emil Otto are specially formulated chemical mixtures that are supplied in concentrated form.
-They must be diluted before use to ensure the optimum solids content and the correct activation in the soldering process.
-This flexibility offers numerous advantages over prefabricated fluxes:
+Emil Otto’s flux concentrates are specially formulated chemical compounds supplied in a concentrated form.
+They must be diluted before use to ensure optimal solids content and proper activation during the soldering process.
+Compared to prefabricated fluxes, this approach offers several key advantages.